NativeScript/docs-v7/tutorial/chapter-1.md

 - Visual Studio Code is available for Windows, macOS, and Linux.
 - Visual Studio Code is backed by Microsoft; therefore, you can feel confident that the editor will continue to be supported in the future.

-If you do choose to [try Visual Studio Code](https://code.visualstudio.com/), let’s look at a few tips & tricks you might find useful as you develop NativeScript apps.
+If you do choose to [try Visual Studio Code](https://code.visualstudio.com/), let’s look at one tip you might find useful as you develop NativeScript apps.

 ### Tip #1: The `code` command